 For cage décor, provide cork oak branches or bark, combined with vines and live or artificial plants.
 Ensure you fill out the enclosure well, to provide plenty of coverage and so that your gecko feels secure.
 Use a soil based substrate to cover the floor of the enclosure and add sphagnum moss for decoration and to help raise the humidity.

-Juveniles and adults can be maintained entirely on a complete and quality based meal replacement powder diet if you wish.
-Alternatively, you can provide them with a dietary fruit meal replacement supplement and still provide feeder insects.
+Juveniles and adults can be maintained entirely on a complete and quality based meal replacement powder diet if you wish, though providing them with feeder insects offers enrichment by way of encouraging natural hunting and foraging behaviours.

-If a complete meal replacement powder is not used then you must use a good quality dusting powder to provide essential calcium and vitamins to your Crested Gecko.
+On all live feeds, use a good quality dusting powder to provide an essential calcium and vitamin boost to your Crested Gecko.
 The traditional method of application is to use a spare live food tub or empty cereal container to coat the insects lightly in whichever dusting powder you are providing.
-We’d advise dusting your insects on every feed when your gecko is growing but to alternate between calcium and vitamin powders with the ratio of (2.1).
+We’d advise dusting your insects on every feed, alternating between calcium and vitamin powders according to pack recommendations.